JCSDA/jedi-docs/docs/developer/building_and_testing/configuration.rst

 To illustrate how this works, let's return to our :code:`test_qg_hofx` example introduced in the previous section.
 The configuration file for that test is called :code:`qg/test/testinput/hofx.yaml`.
 In this example, our Application happens to be a HofX object and :code:`oops::HofX` is a subclass (child) of :code:`oops:Application`.
 So, the configuration file is passed from the command line to the :code:`oops::Run` object and then to the Application as an argument (of type :code:`eckit::Configuration`) to the :code:`oops::HofX::execute()` method.
 This general approach is similar to other Applications.

 What happens next is more specific to the HofX Application but it serves to illustrate how to manipulate and access the config file as an :code:`eckit::Configuration` object.
-Here is a example code segment from the :code:`oops::HofX::execute()` method as defined in the :code:`oops/src/oops/runs/HofX.h` file:
+Here is an example code segment from the :code:`oops::HofX::execute()` method as defined in the :code:`oops/src/oops/runs/HofX.h` file:

 .. _config-cpp-seg1: